Over the past couple of weeks, I’ve either met with or listened to insurance ‘experts’ who are sitting somewhere between fraudulent and negligent.

-One of my favourite quotes is from one of my not-so-favourite people, Travis Kalanick, co-founder of Uber:
+One of my favorite quotes is from one of my not-so-favorite people, Travis Kalanick, co-founder of Uber:

-“The reason Uber could be expensive is because you’re not just paying for the car — you’re paying for the other dude in the car.”
+“The reason Uber could be expensive is that you’re not just paying for the car — you’re paying for the other dude in the car.”

 And what are they doing about this?
 They’re investing in driverless cars with the intention to fully disrupt their core business.